HReynaud/EchoNet-Synthetic/README.md

+*Model weights and synthetic datasets coming soon !*

 # EchoNet-Synthetic

 ## Introduction

 This repository contains the code for the paper [EchoNet-Synthetic: Privacy-preserving Video Generation for Safe Medical Data Sharing](#).
 Hadrien Reynaud, Qingjie Meng, Mischa Dombrowski, Arijit Ghosh, Alberto Gomez, Paul Leeson and Bernhard Kainz.
-(2024) Under Review.
+(2024) MICCAI 24.

 EchoNet-Synthetic presents a protocol to generate surrogate privacy-compliant datasets that are as valuable as their original counterparts to train downstream models (e.g. regression models).